Data Processing Agreement

 Role - Processor

-3. Activities relevant to the data transferred under these Clauses
+3. Activities relevant to the data processed in accordance with this DPA (and, for SCC purposes, transferred under these Clauses)

 The activities relevant to the data transferred at the Services more fully described in the Agreement and applicable ordering documents.